irisvukovic/MSc-DataScience-UB/Data-Science-for-Health/README.md

 ---

 ### 4. [Assignment 4: Transparency of Deep Neural Networks](./dsh_assignment4_irisvukovic_juliavirgili.pdf/)
-**Description:** Reviewed the paper *“Interpretability of Deep Neural Networks”* and created a presentation titled **Transparency of Deep Neural Networks for Medical Image Analysis: A Review of Interpretability Methods**.
-Focused on understanding methods for interpreting deep learning models in medical imaging.
+**Description:** Reviewed the paper *“Transparency of deep neural networks for medical image analysis: A review of interpretability methods”* and created a presentation focused on explaining different methods for interpreting deep learning models in medical imaging.

-Citation:
+- Salahuddin, Z., Woodruff, H. C., Chatterjee, A., & Lambin, P. (2022). *Transparency of deep neural networks for medical image analysis: A review of interpretability methods.* Computers in Biology and Medicine, 140, 105111.
+[Link](https://www.sciencedirect.com/science/article/pii/S0010482521009057)